47degrees/sbt-microsites/README.md

 # sbt-microsites in the wild

-Many Scala projects, libraries and applications, use sbt-microsites to display documentation and project notes.
-If you wish to add your library here please consider a PR to include it in the list below.
+Many Scala projects, libraries, and applications use sbt-microsites to display documentation and project notes.
+If you wish to add your library here, please consider a PR to include it in the list below.

 ★ | ★ | ★
 --- | --- | ---